Allergy & Intolerance to Gluten and Wheat

 - Wheezing, difficulty breathing or a tight chest

 It’s important to remember is that even a mild food allergy or intolerance to grains and staples may affect the way a person is able to live their life.
 Even more importantly, these foods are one of the most common inclusions in any person’s diet, meaning the offending food will be difficult to detect, and thus avoid.
 An allergy or intolerance can help in this regard, but you should always be careful when picking up produce from the shops and read the ingredients carefully.

 Foods containing gluten or wheat include;

 - Wheat, barley or rye Bread

 - Breaded foods

 - Many pre-packaged foods, tins and sauces

-- Gluten-Free Oats (Oats don’t usually contain gluten, but may be processed in an environment with gluten, so potential for cross contamination should be considered)
+- Gluten-Free Oats (Oats don’t usually contain gluten, but may be processed in an environment with gluten, so the potential for cross-contamination should be considered)

 - Fresh Vegetables